 New Start Loan Program Loans are designed to promote the construction of new homes for very low-income Tennesseans.
 New Start Loan Program Loans are delivered through non-profit organizations with established programs for the construction of single family housing for low and very low income households.
-The non-profit organization selects the homebuyer, determines eligibility, constructs the home, provides homebuyer education, originates, processes and closes the New Start Program Loan.
-New Start Program Loans are serviced by THDA d/b/a Volunteer Mortgage Loan Servicing, New Start Program Loans have loan terms up to thirty years and are secured by a first lien on the property purchased.
+The non-profit organization selects the homebuyer, determines eligibility, constructs the home, provides homebuyer education, originates, processes and closes the New Start Program Loans have loan terms up to thirty years and are secured by a first lien on the property purchased.
 A 0% interest rate is available to borrowers who have a maximum family income of 60% of the higher of the state or county median income, with a maximum loan amount equal to the lesser of 75% of the value of the property or \$140,000.
 As of August 1, 2021, the maximum loan amount was increased to \$200,000 for Maury, Williamson, Davidson, Rutherford, Wilson and Sumner Counties.
-An interest rate equal to one-half of the current interest rate for Great Choice Program Loans is available to borrowers who have a maximum family income of 70% of the higher of the state or county median income, with a maximum loan amount equal to the lesser of 75% of the value of the property or \$140,000.
+An interest rate equal to one-half of the current interest rate for Great Choice Program Loans is available to borrowers who have a maximum family income of 70% of the state or county median income, who have a maximum family income of 70% of the property or \$140,000.
+All other THDA Program Loan amount equal to the lesser of 75% of the value of the state or county median income, with a maximum loan amount family income of 70% of the higher of the state or county median income, with a maximum loan amount equal to the lesser of 75% of the property or \$140,000.
 All other THDA Program Loan requirements remain applicable.

-As of August 31, 2023 (unaudited), 297 New Start Program Loans, with an aggregate principal balance of approximately \$9,358,788 were outstanding under the General Resolution.
-Although THDA may use amounts made available as a result of the issuance of the Issue 2023-3 Bonds to finance New Start Program Loans, THDA does not expect to use proceeds of the Issue 2023-3 Bonds to make New Start ProgramLoans.
+As of May 31, 2023 (unaudited), 316 New Start Program Loans, with an aggregate principal balance of approximately \$10,033,152 were outstanding under the General Resolution.
+Although THDA may use amounts made available as a result of the issuance of the Issue 2023-2 Bonds to finance New Start Program Loans, THDA does not expect to use proceeds of the Issue 2023-2 Bonds to make New Start Program Loans.